Garin & Cie 'Cone Centralisateur' Portrait Petzval 360mm F4.5

 Otherwise the lens features no serial numbers or more hints on who the maker was.
 There is no information on the internet about this maker, so i can only assume it was a small one, in the very early days of the photographic era, very likely early 1850ies.

 Condition: This brass beauty comes in a great condition.
 It shows some wear but also a fantastic patina, as it was not polished.
 The rack & pinion mechanism seems complete, not working though.
-Another stunning feature here, is the middle part which features a possibility for washer stops.
+Another nice feature here, is the middle part which features a possibility for washer stops.
+There is also a selfmade waterhouse slot though.
 As with Jamins cone centralisateurs, the lens can be unscrewed right in the middle, and it is possible to use the front part (there is a second thread for that) as a landscape lens with a focal lenght of about 700mm at F10.

 The glass is in a really good condition also, i cant see much of cleaning marks there, and besides that there is no obvious damage or seperation visible.